lukasgarbas/mask-rcnn-traffic/README.md

 <img src="assets/image_test_tf.jpg" alt="image_test" width="600"/>

-After testing Tensorflow Inception V2 Model on my data I decited to use Model from Mask R-CNN since it was more accurate with detecting different vehicles and people.
+After testing Tensorflow Inception V2 Model on my data I ended up using the matterport Mask R-CNN model since it was more accurate with detecting different vehicles and people in a longer distance.

 # First Results

 In this project I had a specific dataset where objects were recorder from a long distance and in a different sunlight.
 In total I had 30000 frames filmed from the same location.
-Here is the result of running a small (~200 frames) cut from a video:
+Here is the result of running a small (~200 frames) cut from the video:

 <img src="assets/video_test_mp.gif" alt="video_test" width="600"/>